cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/account-maintenance/cancel-subscription.md

 3. Select the domain for which you would like to cancel your subscription.

-4. Select the feature name under **Active Subscriptions** (Free or Pro customers) or **Plan Extensions** (Enterprise customers).
+4. Select the feature you want to disable under **Active Subscriptions** (Free or Pro customers) or **Plan Extensions** (Enterprise customers).

 5. Follow the instructions to disable the feature.
-Each feature has a different process which could include toggling a switch, clicking a button, or selecting 'Disable' from a drop-down list.
+Each feature has a different process which could include toggling a switch, clicking a button, or choosing _Disable_ from a drop-down list.

 ## Step 2: Cancel the subscription in your billing profile

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.

-2. In the left sidebar, select **Manage account** > **Billing**.
+2. Select **Manage account** > **Billing**.

 3. Select **Subscriptions**.

-4. Select **Cancel** on the subscription you would like to disable.
+4. Find the subscription you want to disable and select **Cancel**.

 5. You will be asked to share feedback with us.
 Choose all that apply.